patrick-potocny/asset_net/README.md

 ### Design & Development

-To build the AssetNet app, I began by designing it in [Figma](https://www.figma.com/file/bduBS3l0oXvlhMIYq7rwqe/AssetNet-Website?node-id=0%3A1&t=f4jj5MHyVeNxdhTo-1), drawing inspiration from the simple and elegant style of iOS and utilizing my UI/UX design skills obtained in [Google UX Design](https://coursera.org/share/81d54f233734293bd54de5d3dab5bcb5).
+To build the AssetNet app, I began by designing it in [Figma](https://www.figma.com/file/bduBS3l0oXvlhMIYq7rwqe/AssetNet-Website?node-id=0%3A1&t=f4jj5MHyVeNxdhTo-1), drawing inspiration from the simple and elegant style of iOS and utilizing my UI/UX design skills.

 ![Screenshot from 2023-01-19 11-15-55](https://user-images.githubusercontent.com/67468836/213416889-590bc1cd-8ab1-4f28-9ae5-6610f9a9c2b1.png)